Information for Suspended Students

 For Suspended Students Living On Campus

 Please be advised that you must check out of your residence hall 24 hours after your hearing decision is final.
-If you make an appeal, your judicial officer will determine a revised timeline for your vacating your Residence Hall.
+If you make an appeal, your conduct officer will determine a revised timeline for your vacating your Residence Hall.
 If you do not appeal, this means 24 hours after your meeting concludes.
-Check-out is completed when the room condition report and room keys have been received by the Office of Residence Life.
+Check-out is completed when the room condition report and room keys have been received by the Office of Housing and Residence Life.
 Residents who do not check-out/withdraw properly will be charged $150.
 Please consult with your resident advisor regarding appropriate check-out procedures or call (270) 745-2037 with questions.

 Information Regarding Course Registration, Financial Aid and Tuition

 If you have been placed on permanent suspension or have been expelled from the university, a notation will be placed on your TopNet account of the university’s action.
 All courses in progress during the semester in which the suspension is imposed will be removed from the transcript or a grade of failure will be reflected on the document.
 There will be a gap in the semester sequence of the transcript.
 If you have been placed on permanent suspension or expelled from the university, you are not entitled to a copy of your transcripts.
-The Office of Judicial Affairs will advise each student to contact the Bursars Office to determine any financial adjustments, if any.
+The Office of Student Conduct will advise each student to contact the Bursars Office to determine any financial adjustments, if any.
 Students should note that a suspension may result in the removal of some forms of financial aid and scholarships or failing grades.
-For more information regarding financial aid, visit www.wku.edu/finaid/ or call (270) 745-2755.
+For more information regarding financial aid, visit https://www.wku.edu/financialaid/ or call (270) 745-2755.
 Questions regarding tuition and housing fees should be directed to the Bursar or Housing.
 The university refund policy can be found at www.wku.edu/bursar/refund.html or you may call (270) 745-6381.

 Returning To WKU after A Suspension